danielaaz04/WIDS2023_Improving_extreme_weather_forecasts/README.md

 This year’s datathon, organized by the WiDS Worldwide team at Stanford University, Harvard University IACS, Arthur, and the WiDS Datathon Committee, will focus on longer-term weather forecasting to help communities adapt to extreme weather events caused by climate change.

-The dataset was created in collaboration with Climate Change AI (CCAI)
+The dataset was created in collaboration with Climate Change AI (CCAI).
+The notebook was worked directly on the Kaggle platform.

 **Data**

 You can find the WIDS datathon information and data here: https://www.kaggle.com/competitions/widsdatathon2023/overview/description